 Think of extras

-To really elevate the look and design of architectural paneling, you can consider installing extra mouldings, like dado rails.
+To really elevate the look and design of architectural paneling, you can consider installing extra moldings, like dado rails.
 If you do this, it’s a good idea to choose the same wood panel supplier so that the same level of quality and visual coherence is maintained across all additional features.

 Wood veneer matching is another great way to add something extra to your architectural paneling.
 By mastering this technique, you can arrange the repeat wood grain in a way that creates interesting, decorative combinations and patterns.
-If maintaining consistency between the wall panels is most important to your client, then sequence matching your veneer panels will also help you to perfectly match each wood panel in terms of grain and colour.
+If maintaining consistency between the wall panels is most important to your client, then sequence matching your veneer panels will also help you to perfectly match each wood panel in terms of grain and color.

 For example, take note of any existing power outlets or light sockets that are around the area and incorporate these into the measurements and cuts that you make.
 This way, the wood panelling will fit seamlessly into the space without blocking anything off or looking uneven.